stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/built-in-datasets.md

 ## Loading HotPotQA

-Let's go ahead and import an existing dataset in DSPy i.e. HotPotQA which is basically a bunch of question answer pairs.
-One convinient thing that data modules makes convinient for us is that it'll convert all the QA-pairs to Example objects for us.
+Let's go ahead and import an existing dataset in DSPy, i.e. HotPotQA, which is a collection of question-answer pairs.
+One convenient aspect of data modules is that they automatically convert all the QA-pairs into Example objects for us.

 ```python
 from dspy.datasets import HotPotQA